Authenticate to Microsoft Apps on iOS Devices

 1. Open Devices > iOS/iPadOS > iOS/iPadOS enrollment > Enrollment program tokens > (token name) > Profiles.
 Create a new profile for iOS/iPadOS.

 2. Enter a name for the profile, such as “Shared Mode.”
-If you are using the preview, you will see the User Affinity option of Enroll with Azure AD shared mode.
+If you are using the preview, you will see the User Affinity option of Enroll with Microsoft Entra shared mode.

 3. You must also set Sync with computers to Allow Apple Configurator by certificate and upload your GroundControl supervision identity here.
 Remember to rename the supervision identity from “.crt” to “.cer”.